 CSWC is a closed-end, non-diversified management investment company.
 CSWC has elected to be treated as a BDC under the 1940 Act.
 In addition, we have elected, and intend to qualify annually, to be treated as a RIC under Subchapter M of the Code.
 Our election to be regulated as a BDC and our election to be treated as a RIC for U.S. federal income tax purposes have a significant impact on our operations.
-Some of the most important effects on our operations of our election to be regulated as a BDC and our election to be treated as a RIC and our election to be treated as a RIC and our election to be treated as a BDC and our election to be treated as a RIC and our election to be treated as a RIC are outlined below.
+Some of the most important effects on our operations of our election to be regulated as a BDC and our election to be treated as a RIC are outlined below.